acmucsd/hide-and-seek-ai/README.md

 The yellow squares are walls.
 Because of the **walls**, unit #4s line of sight is **blocked** and we have marked the tiles the unit cannot see with **red circles**.
 For example, the purple line shows the line of sight intersecting a yellow wall and thus being blocked from seeing one of the tiles.
 The line of sight is the line from the center of a tile to the center of a target tile, and if that line ever intersects a square tile that is a wall, the line of sight is considered to be blocked.

+### Computation Limits

+Each bot has up to 1000ms of computation time, regardless of language.
+(Even then, you can probably write a really good bot in python compared to one in C).
+This time is calculated as it runs on our Google Cloud Compute Engines (4 cpus, 4 GB RAM).

+Furthermore, each bot is limited to 100MB of RAM.
+This should generally be more than enough memory.
+We will expand this as needed.

 ## Languages

 We support Javascript, Python, C, C++, Typescript, and Go.
 If you want another language and there enough demand for it, submit an issue here and we will add it.